orangejuice/blog/data/activity/movie-太平洋战争-2010/record.en.md

 douban:
   rating: 9
   subtitle: 2010 / USA Australia / Drama Action History War Adventure / Jeremy
-    Podeswa Timothy Van Patten David Nutter Carl Franklin Tony To Graham Yost / Joseph Mazzello Toby Leonard Moore
+    Boudreau, Timothy Van Patten, David Nuttall, Karl Franklin, Tony Du, Graham Yost / Joseph Mazzello, Toby Leonard Moore
 ---

-A work of art with a war theme, overall high quality.
-The emotional impact of the Okinawa episode is so powerful, full of tension, exceptionally well performed.
-The presence of two familiar actors is a bit amusing..
+A work of art with a war theme, overall high standard.
+The emotional impact of the Okinawa episode is very powerful, with strong tension and a particularly vigorous performance.
+The familiar faces of two actors are somewhat amusing.